-Please visit Qualifying Swim for details on how you can complete a qualifying swim if you are interstate or international and cannot attend the Rotto Rehearsal (Thursday, 26 February 2017).
+Please visit Qualifying Swim for details on how you can complete a qualifying swim.

-A Safety Briefing will also be held for any non residents of Perth unable to attend the compulsory safety briefing on in February 2017.
+A Safety Briefing will also be held for any non residents of Perth unable to attend the compulsory safety briefing on 1st February 2020.
 The venue and time is to be confirmed.

 If you have any further queries, please contact firstname.lastname@example.org.